andb0t/MLlab/docs/regression/knearest_neighbor.md

 subtitle: k-Nearest Neighbors
 ---

-This algorithm determines the label of an instance from the mean of the labels of the k nearest instances in the training set.
+This algorithm predicts the true value of an instance from the mean of the values of the k nearest instances in the training set.

 ```scala
 val clf = new kNNRegressor(k=40)